BastianSetter/Investment_analysis/README.md

 # Investment Analysis
 ## Description
-This repository contains a simulation tool for portfolios.
+This repository contains a simulation tool for investment portfolios.
 The portfolios can be build with various assets and assigned target ratios.
 These target ratios can be kept by rebalancing and targeted deposits.
 Taxes and fees can be set individually for the assets.
-Predifined analysis plots are available.
+Predefined analysis plots are available.
 ## TODOs
  - Implement more deposit options
    - DistributedCashPlan